 Beginners just don’t need high-end pickups—a concept that shows in this guitar.

 While Ibanez certainly makes some incredible high-quality instruments that are suitable for gigging pros, the GRX70QA is not one of them, coming in at just $200.
-Of course, you can check out the latest prices and discounts.

 If you’re a beginner looking to learn how to play guitar and have an inclination toward metal and rock, this guitar will be suitable for you—although there are other guitars on the market for a similar price that may better fit your needs, such as the Yamaha PAC112V or the ESP LTD M100FM.